 Here’s what I suggest to plan for rest in your homeschool:

-Begin your school year earlier than usual, perhaps in July.
+Begin your school year earlier than usual, perhaps early August.
 (That part’s not essential.)

 Look at a calendar for the upcoming school year and mark your start date.
 Then plan 34 weeks of school (36 for high school), writing them on your calendar.
 (This is a plan, not a mandate, so use a pencil!)